Geosynchronous/P6-Mobile-Portfolio/README.md

 - **Mobile 76 (yellow) and Desktop 89 (green)** *(A HUGE IMPROVEMENT IN PAGESPEED MEASUREMENT!!!)*
 - **DCL: 90ms, onload: 171ms** *(This hasn't really changed, variance larger with multiple tries.)*

+**Friday April 29, 2016**

+1:04 AM

+- **Revert back to Pizza**
+- This theme is needed in Part 2, so I went back to it
+- Compressed pizza.jpg from 2 MB down to 9 KB
+- Stats are still the same as in previous entry